kevoree-modeling/tutorial/step3_reflexive/README.md

 metaClassDistrict.addAttribute("nbcitizen", KPrimitiveTypes.LONG);
 ```

-Finally we add the reference districts to the metaClass City using as target type the metaClassDistrict.
+Finally, we add the reference districts to the meta class **City** using as target type the **metaClassDistrict**.
-The null parameter mean that we did not specify name for the opposite relationName (op_relName by default then).
+The null parameter means that we don't specify a name for the opposite relation (op_relName by default).
-The true parameter means that this relationship is multiple (as multiplicity 0..* in UML or ECORE)
+The true parameter means that this relationship is to-many (as multiplicity 0..* in UML and Ecore).

 ```java
 metaClassCity.addReference("districts", metaClassDistrict, null, true);
 ```

-Model reflexive creation:
+Reflexive Model Creation
 ----------------------------

-From a metaModel we can create a model instance using:
+From a meta model we can create a model instance using:

 ```java
 KModel model = metaModel.createModel(DataManagerBuilder.buildDefault());